Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Built in antiquity as the place par excellence where public spectacles were held, the Colosseum evokes images of gladiators fighting to life and death in the arena and is also an important place for Catholic worship, since it is here that the first Christians died for their faith.

-Another option is to purchase a Roma Pass, as it includes admission to the Colosseum and other attractions, plus a public transport pass for several days.
+• Another option is to purchase a Roma Pass, which includes admission to the Colosseum and other attractions, plus a public transport pass for several days.
 In fact, the Roma Pass is perfect for a 3-day trip to the Eternal City.
-Please note that even if you will be using a tourist pass to access the Colosseum, you must reserve the day and time of your entrance, which I recommend you do as early as possible to ensure an early time in the day.
+Keep in mind that even if you are going to use a tourist pass to access the Colosseum, you need to reserve the day and time of your entrance, something I recommend you do as early as possible to ensure an early time in the day.

 The Roman Forum and Palatine Hill